julie-is-late/TensorFlow-Signal-Processing/README.md

   test std: 0.0344703680322
 ```

 Surprisingly, the training and validation mse's are higher than the testing ones.
+Given how the testing output sounds, you would expect it to be larger than the training.
 This was one of the first indications that MSE may not be the best judge of accuracy for this problem, but more on this later.
-I found the network was only accurate with around 1000 nodes, which in and of itself poses a number of issues.
+I found the linear network was only accurate with around 1000 nodes, which in and of itself poses a number of issues.
 It took 4000 epochs for the mse to converge, which even then was just barely able to overfit on the training data: a training rmse value that is half of the input set std is pretty terrible.
 On top of that, it took almost 5 hours to train this network, and that was while I was hogging as much of the math department's server as I could.
 Interestingly